 3. Dahi Chaat

 The crunchy, fried bread is topped with boiling potatoes and peas.
 Yogurt, chaat masala, chutney, diced onion, and coriander are a few of the ingredients.

-In Jodhpur, this salty snack is well-known.
+In Jodhpur famous food, this salty snack is well-known.
 This dish comes in a variety of forms, such as Dahi Papdi Chaat and Dahi Puri Chaat.

 4. Paani Puri